 Applicants to the Visual Arts Department must submit at least 15 pieces that give a clear picture of who they are as an artist.
 All submissions must be the applicant’s original work.

 Images of artwork should be submitted as part of the student’s online application.
-In addition to 2D requirements listed below, applicants may also include painting, sculpture, ceramics, photography, animation, architecture, printmaking, mural work, graphic art, creative technology and video art.
+In addition to the 2D requirements listed below, applicants may include painting, sculpture, ceramics, photography, animation, architecture, printmaking, mural work, graphic art, creative technology, and video art.

 Your portfolio must include: